Nglyase/alx-low_level_programming/0x09-static_libraries/README.md

-This is a static library containing majority of the functions we created in C
+A static library containing majority of the functions we created in C